5 OpenClaw Cost Mistakes

 npm install -g openclaw@latest

-If you run into issues, check our troubleshooting guide.
+If the upgrade fails, walk the troubleshooting guide.
 Coming from 3.13 or earlier?
-Read the 3.13 release notes first for breaking changes you may have missed.
+Skim the 3.13 release notes for breaking changes you may have missed.

 openclaw config set deepseek.apiKey YOUR_KEY